 - Office Support: Volunteers sometimes work in the Habitat office, answering phones, entering data, calling volunteers and helping with various operational tasks.

-- ReStore: Open Tuesday through Saturday 8:30 AM-4:00 PM.
-We do take donations on Monday from 8:30 AM to 3:30 PM.
+- ReStore: Open Monday through Saturday 8:00 AM-4:00 PM.
+We take donations from 8:30 AM to 3:30 PM.
 Volunteers needed to load and unload trucks, organize, update and paint displays, signage etc.

 - Committee Members: Community members volunteer to help guide the local Habitat organization and work with our Partner Families.